ianmcloughlin/problems-pands-2020/README.md

-# Problem set 2019: Programming and Scripting
+# Problem set 2020: Programming and Scripting
-This is the problem set for the module **Programming and Scripting** in 2019.
+This is the problem set for the module **Programming and Scripting**.
 The module is taught to students at [GMIT](http://www.gmit.ie).
 The lecturer is [Ian McLoughlin](https://ianmcloughlin.github.io).